framefactory/fullstack-template/README.md

 - Edit `docker-compose.yml` to enable desired services
 - Copy `.template.env` to `.env` and edit configuration
 - Edit `client/webpack.config.js` to configure the client (browser) components
-- run `npm run up` to create and start the docker services
+- run `pnpm run up` to create and start the docker services

 ## Scripts
 ### Scripts to be called from the host:
-- `npm run up [-- <component>]` builds/starts the service containers in development mode, either compiles and watches `all` components, or the component with the given name.
+- `pnpm run up [-- <component>]` builds/starts the service containers in development mode, either compiles and watches `all` components, or the component with the given name.
   If no name is given, a component named `default` is assumed.
-- `npm run down` stops and removes all containers
+- `pnpm run down` stops and removes all containers
-- `npm run restart` stops, removes and then starts the containers again
+- `pnpm run restart` stops, removes and then starts the containers again
-- `npm run install` runs `npm install` on the server container
-- `npm run bash` runs a bash shell on the server container
+- `pnpm run bash` runs a bash shell on the server container
-- `npm run node` runs a fresh node.js container with the current host folder mapped to `/app` and port `9000` exposed
+- `pnpm run node` runs a fresh node.js container with the current host folder mapped to `/app` and port `9000` exposed

 ### Scripts to be called from inside the server container:
-- `npm run server` compiles and runs the server code
+- `pnpm run server` compiles and runs the server code
-- `npm run dev` compiles, runs, and watches the server code, and compiles, runs, and watches the client code (all components)
+- `pnpm run dev` compiles, runs, and watches the server code, and compiles, runs, and watches the client code (all components)
-- `npm run dev:component` compiles, runs, and watches the server code, and compiles, runs, and watches the client code (all components)
+- `pnpm run dev:component` compiles, runs, and watches the server code, and compiles, runs, and watches the client code (all components)
-- `npm run build` builds the server and client code in production mode
+- `pnpm run build` builds the server and client code in production mode
-- `npm run build:server` builds the server code
+- `pnpm run build:server` builds the server code
-- `npm run build:client` builds the client code
+- `pnpm run build:client` builds the client code
-- `npm run build:client:prod` builds the client code in production mode
+- `pnpm run build:client:prod` builds the client code in production mode
-- `npm run build:client:dev` builds the client code in development mode
+- `pnpm run build:client:dev` builds the client code in development mode
-- `npm run clean` cleans the output folders `services/server/bin` and `services/server/public/built`
+- `pnpm run clean` cleans the output folders `services/server/bin` and `services/server/public/built`